 “Island hopping” on the Helgeland coast is an adventure that we think all travellers should treat themselves to at least once in their life.
 And you can do this by kayak, local express boats, or on two wheels.
 You’re able to bring your bicycle on the express boat, and there are many places where you can rent a kayak.

 You can fly to Bodø, Mo i Rana, Sandnessjøen or Brønnøysund, and from there start your “island hopping” adventure by boarding the express boat.
 If you have a bike or kayak, you can bring it with you – and either is a great and more flexible alternative to driving a car, especially during the summer.
+With the Travel Pass Nordland, you can travel as much as you like for a whole week at no extra cost.
 Think of it as “Interrail by sea”, and take full advantage of the special Summer Route.

 Choose “your” island